kouts/eslint-config/README.md

 ### Prettier config

-Add a `prettier.config.js` file with contents:
+Create a `prettier.config.js` file with the following content:

 ```javascript
 import prettierConfig from '@kouts/eslint-config/prettier'